peterchast/S-P-Cookbook/posts/chocolate-chip-cookies.md

       hours.
 The dough may be used in batches, and can be refrigerated for up to 72 hours.
   - title: Preheat to 350°F
-    description: When you’re ready to bake, preheat oven to 350°F. Remove the bowl of dough from the refrigerator, and allow it to soften slightly.
+    description: When you’re ready to bake, preheat oven to 350°F (325°F if frozen).
+      Remove the bowl of dough from the refrigerator, and allow it to soften slightly.
 Line a baking sheet with parchment paper or a nonstick baking mat.
   - description: Using a standard-size ice cream scoop – about 1/3 cup – scoop six mounds of dough onto the baking sheet, making sure to space them evenly.
       Sprinkle lightly with sea salt.
     title: Scoop & sprinkle with salt
   - description: >-
-      Bake until golden brown but still soft, 15 to 20 minutes (Scotia says 17 minutes!).
+      Bake until golden brown but still soft, 15 to 20 minutes (Scotia says 17 minutes For our oven, 13 min for the toaster oven).
 Transfer the baking sheet to a wire rack for 10 minutes, then transfer the cookies onto the rack to cool a bit more.

       Repeat with the remaining dough.

+      \* If baking from frozen, we’re still figuring out the timing but try 20 minutes for now.
     title: Bake 'em up!
 inspired_by: A recipe Scotia found on a now-defunct written by [Kate Miss](http://www.katemiss.com/).